SWRevo/ImagePicker/README.md

 For more use, please download the demo to see the source code

-1. First you need to inherit `com.lzy.imagepicker.loader.ImageLoader` This interface implements the methods in it, for example, the following code is used `Picasso` Implemented by the three-party loading library
+1. First you need to inherit `id.indosw.imagepicker.loader.ImageLoader` This interface implements the methods in it, for example, the following code is used `Picasso` Implemented by the three-party loading library
 ```java
 public class PicassoImageLoader implements ImageLoader {